A frozen set in Python is a unordered and immutable collection of unique elements. It behaves similarly to a set (set

 , the elements within a frozenset

-do not have a specific order.
-Elements cannot be accessed by index, unlike lists.
+do not have a specific order (therefore, elements cannot be accessed by index, unlike lists).

-Frozen sets are useful when a collection of unique elements is needed that will not be modified during the program’s execution.
-For example, as keys in a dictionary or to be included in other sets, as both require hashable and immutable values.
+Frozen sets are useful when we need a collection of unique elements that will not be modified during the execution of the program.
+For example, as keys in a dictionary or to be included in other sets (since both need hashable and immutable values)

 Creating Frozen Sets